dev-academy-challenges/spork/README.md

 ### Generating a schedule

-This is a place to start but is missing some of the campus specific challenges
+This is a place to start but is missing some of the campus specific challenges.

+Valid values for campus are `welly`, `akl` and `online`

 ```sh
 $ sosij --generate-schedule \